 There are literally hundreds of great choices, and many different combinations to delight your taste buds.
 We’ve compiled a list of iconic eats, new and old school classics, while throwing in some trendy picks to impress your friends with.

-A bright and airy cafe on the Lower East side, known for delicious pastries, fluffy pancakes and savory dishes like a variety of Eggs Benedicts.
+A bright and airy cafe on the Lower East side, known for delicious pastries, fluffy pancakes and savory dishes like a variety of eggs Benedict.
 The only thing that might deter you would be the sometimes long wait times.
 Come prepared with a coffee and wait it out.

 Photo courtesy of Clinton Street Baking Company

-If you dine anywhere on this list, let it be Russ and Daughters.
-A NYC institution for over a hundred years.
-Grabbing a meal here allows you to try some of the cities best bagels, and take home one of their delicious black and white cookies for a midday snack.
+If you dine anywhere on this list, let it be Russ & Daughters, an NYC institution for over 100 years.
+Grabbing a meal here allows you to try some of the city's best bagels and take home one of the delicious black and white cookies for a mid-day snack.

 You can’t visit New York and not have a meal dedicated to its most famous cuisine.
-Joe’s does New York style pizza the best, so head here for your pizza fix, and don’t let the line deter you, as its moves quick.
+Joe’s does New York-style pizza best, so head here for your pizza fix.
+Don’t let the line deter you—it moves quickly.

-Go for the nostalgia of Old New York or to sit at the same booth Meg Ryan made famous in When Harry met Sally.
-Katz deli has stood the test of time and there’s no better place to get a photo op and try their famous pastrami on rye.
+Go for the nostalgia of old New York, or to sit at the same booth Meg Ryan made famous in When Harry Met Sally.
+Katz's Deli has stood the test of time.
+There's no better place to get a photo op and try their famous pastrami on rye.

 Photo courtesy of Katz's Delicatessen

-Expect simple dishes packed with flavor in a fun and lively environment in Soho.
-Charlie Bird’s menu is New American with Italian accents, but let this be code for awesome food, and they have a pasta section.
-Grab a reservation and prepare to leave utterly satisfied with one of New York’s all around great dinner experiences.
+Expect simple dishes packed with flavor in a fun and lively environment in SoHo.
+Charlie Bird’s menu is New American with Italian accents, which is code for awesome food.
+A whole section of the menu is dedicated to pasta.
+Grab a reservation and prepare to leave utterly satisfied with one of New York’s all-around great dinner experiences.

 Photo courtesy of Charlie Bird

-A steak is a steak is a steak.
+A steak is a steak, is a steak.
 Sure, some places do it better than others, but it’s hard to choose a steakhouse in a city like New York with so many other exciting options.
 That said, the bar at Keens is a step back in time.
-It opened in 1885 and is full of history, making it the perfect place to stop in for to have a Manhattan or a Martini, and to experience the nostalgia without commiting to a full meal.
+It opened in 1885 and is full of history, making it the perfect place to stop in and have a Manhattan in Manhattan or a martini to experience the nostalgia without committing to a full meal.

-If you drink Bourbon and/or Whiskey there is simply no other bar to imbibe than Copper & Oak.
-It’s a small shotgun style room with wall to wall bottles of the rarest and best selection of whiskey in the city.
+If you drink bourbon and/or whiskey, there is simply no other bar to imbibe at than Copper & Oak.
+It’s a small shotgun-style room with wall-to-wall bottles of the rarest and best selection of whiskey in the city.

-If wine is the name of your game, you will be hard pressed to find a more satisfying wine experience than drinking at Ten Bells.
+If wine is the name of your game, you will be hard-pressed to find a more satisfying wine experience than at Ten Bells.
 The list is full of smaller producers, and focuses on natural and organic wines.
-Come in for happy hour to start your evening or grab some oysters or tapas from the small but inventive menu.
+Come in for happy hour to start your evening, or grab some oysters or tapas from the small but inventive menu.

-Like most places on this list, the word iconic more than fits, and Blue Ribbon is no exception.
-Blue Ribbon does late night ‘finer’ dining the best in the city.
-It’s an industry favorite, open till 4am serving american comfort food, a raw bar, and even sushi, its undoubtedly the best meal you can have late night in New York City.
+Like most places on this list, the word "iconic" more than fits.
+Blue Ribbon does the best late night "finer" dining in the city.
+It’s an industry favorite; open 'til 4am serving American comfort food.
+There's even a raw bar and sushi!
+This is undoubtedly the best meal you can have late-night in the City that Never Sleeps.

 Photo courtesy of Blue Ribbon Brasserie

-Is there a better drunk food than pizza?
-Of course not, and lucky for us Prince Street Pizza in Nolita serves the cheesy greasy goodness till 2am on Friday and Saturday.
+Is there better drunk food than pizza?
+Of course not.
+Lucky for us, Prince Street Pizza in Nolita serves the cheesy, greasy goodness 'til 2am on Fridays and Saturdays.